 If you have been affected by the mobile update, the only way to claw back your mobile rankings is to ensure you have a mobile-friendly website.
 The good news, however, is that unlike previous Google updates like Panda and Penguin, the algorithm of this update runs in real time.
 Therefore, taking action now can make an immediate difference to your website.

-To talk to us about performing a rework of your website’s structure and navigation for mobile search, call Wayne or Mark on 0845 838 0936, or get in touch via our contact form.
+To talk to us about performing a rework of your website’s structure and navigation for mobile search, call Wayne or Mark on 0845 838 0936, or get in touch via our contact form to learn more about our SEO services.
 Alternatively, to get a taste of what else we offer, take a look at our services page now.